...

 In summer and autumn, Lake Limides is more of a large puddle.

-Maybe it was because we were hungry, but it seemed endless and there really aren’t any interesting views along the way.
-If you still want to climb, there is a restaurant at the top where you can reward yourself.
+Perhaps it was because we were hungry, but the hike seemed endless, and there weren’t many interesting views along the way.
+However, if you still prefer to climb, there’s a restaurant at the top where you can reward yourself with a well-deserved meal.
+Taking the cable car allows you to enjoy the breathtaking scenery from the top without the demanding trek.

 Lagazuoi in Italy.
 Italian Dolomites, Alps.